 I think we feel we have an obligation to the flying public, for safety.
 We want to make sure that when people get into a car, a bus, a train, an airplane, that it’s the safest it can possibly be.

 But I know a lot about being a passenger.
 And how passengers are mistreated.
 And so, it’s a priority.
 A lot of us around here are passengers.
 I think there is a different philosophy.
-But it’s based around safety.
+But it’s based around safety and customer service.

 I wanted to ask you about codesharing.
 People say they’re confusing when their ticket has one airline on it but they end up flying on another.
 Do you think there’s adequate disclosure?